epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 different frameworks.

-Thus, in this project we develop, build and test our container images using docker or docker but the images can be run under Kubernetes' own container runtime.
+Thus, in this project we develop, build and test our container images using docker or podman but the images can be run under Kubernetes' own container runtime.

 This article does a good job of explaining the relationship between docker /